Colonial Day 2025

 1pm lecture in the Interpretive Center - Canal Room

-Liz Canada, a volunteer at Historic Camden, will demonstrate the art of indigo dyeing and also visitors to participate.
+Liz Canada, educator at Historic Camden, will demonstrate the art of indigo dyeing and allow visitors to participate.
 Learn more about Historic Camden at the link below.

 The Crew of the Charles Revenge are maritime living historians of the Golden Age of Piracy and colonial era, c.
 1690-1780.